ThatOneGuy2664/Astral-Shooter/README.md

 *You can play it here: https://thatoneguy2664.github.io/Astral-Shooter/*

 # Keybinds
 WASD/Arrow Keys to move, Spacebar/J Key to shoot.
+Press Escape to pause.